nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Cache.md

 <a name="abstract-class" />
 ###[Up](#) \cs\Cache\\_Abstract class

-This is an abstract class is used as base for cache engine classes.
+This is an abstract class is used as base for cache driver classes.
 It is described here because it shows major methods of cache abstraction.

 This class has next public methods:
 * false|mixed get($item : string)